 Chapter 13: Conflict of Interest and Commitment

 The pursuit of knowledge and its open and timely communication and dissemination are the essential and core elements of Emory University.
 Emory therefore encourages and facilitates its faculty's efforts to obtain and share their knowledge and expertise broadly through sponsored research, consultation, and other activities that are beneficial to the faculty member, the university, and the public at large.
 Emory recognizes that a faculty member who is active in research, scholarly endeavors, teaching, and clinical practice can and will engage in activities with industry and/or generate propriety forms of knowledge that, while bringing clear value to the institution and to society, are also legally encumbered with conflicts of interest and commitment that often are unavoidable.
 Thus, the Bylaws of Emory University address conflicting interest transactions (Article IX), and Emory has an overarching conflict of interest policy, both presented below.
 Emory also has conflict of interest policies in research and clinical practice and conflict of commitment policies.
 All faculty conducting research must annually disclose any conflicts of interest.
 Further, many of the schools and colleges at Emory have adopted conflict of interest policies and industry relationship policies that comply with the university-wide policies but add additional rules, standards, and guidelines such as those found on the School of Medicine website.
+Faculty are strongly encouraged to familiarize themselves with their school’s policies and procedures.

 13.1 General University Conflict of Interest Policies